carloosbaquero/CloudProject/README.md

   Frontend can make request to the different microservices in Backend using the http-based library Axios.

 ### Content Microservice
+#### Dependencies:
+- **Express**.
+Web Applications Express is a minimal and flexible Node.js web application framework.
+Learn what Express is all about on [here](https://expressjs.com/)

+- **Sequelize**.
+Sequelize is a modern TypeScript and Node.js ORM for Oracle, Postgres, MySQL, MariaDB, SQLite and SQL Server.
+Learn what Sequelize is all about on [here](https://sequelize.org/)

+- **Mysql2**.
+MySQL client for Node.js with focus on performance.

+- **Cors**.
+CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.

+- **Express-FileUpload**.
+Simple express middleware for uploading files.

+- **JsonWebToken**.
+An implementation of Json Web Tokens for the NodeJs environment.

+- **Node-Fetch**.
+A light-weight module that brings Fetch API to Node.js.

+- **Google-Cloud/Storage**.
+Node.js idiomatic client for Cloud Storage.

 All files, which can be jpg, png or mp4, are controlled by this microservice.
 The files are saved using the google cloud service to save objects, where we have a bucket to save the post files and another one to save the user files.